Pablo de la Guerra: Personal information

 Pablo, a member of the Guerra family of California (a prominent Californio family), was born on 29 November 1819, in Santa Barbara, California.

 Career

 In 1838, Guerra became an Administrator.
-In 1849, he served as a delegate representing Santa Barbara District at the First California Constitutional Convention.
+In 1849, he served as a delegate representing the Santa Barbara District at the First California Constitutional Convention.

 On 1 May 1851, he nearly resigned from the State Senate, but returned to the position which he held until 1861 when he became the leader of the senate, which led to his term as acting lieutenant governor.

 From 1861-62, he served as the Acting Lieutenant Governor.
 From 1863-73 he was the District Judge for the 17th Judicial District.

 Death

 Pablo de la Guerra died 5 February 1874, aged 54, in Santa Barbara, California.